SimonBestia/The-Myth/README.md

 # The-Myth
-A custom mission for BULLY based on a popular fan fiction.
+A custom mission for Bully: Scholarship Edition based on a popular fan fiction.

 Special thanks to [Derpy43320](https://twitter.com/derpy54320) and [deadpoolXYZ](https://www.youtube.com/user/deadpoolXYZ) for their help in scripting.